AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/manage-projects/export-project-to-ms-project.md

 product-area: projects
 navigation-topic: manage-projects
 title: Export a project to Microsoft Project
-description: The highlighted information on this page refers to functionality not yet generally available.
-It is available only in the Preview Sandbox environment.
+description: You can export Adobe Workfront projects to Microsoft Project.
 ---

 # Export a project to Microsoft Project

-The highlighted information on this page refers to functionality not yet generally available.
-It is available only in the Preview Sandbox environment.

 You can export Adobe Workfront projects to Microsoft Project.&nbsp;

 >[!IMPORTANT]
 >
 >* Not all Workfront fields are transferred in the Microsoft Project file.
->  For more information about the compatibility of fields between Workfront and Microsoft Project, see the article [Map Microsoft Project fields to Adobe Workfront](../../../manage-work/projects/manage-projects/map-ms-project-fields-to-workfront.md).
+>  For more information about the compatibility of fields between Workfront and Microsoft Project, see the article [Map Microsoft Project fields to Adobe Workfront projects](../../../manage-work/projects/manage-projects/map-ms-project-fields-to-workfront.md).
 >* We recommend that you limit the number of times you transfer projects from one application to another.&nbsp;
 >